iwalton3/lxcm/README.md

 ## Installation

 The install feature is built into the script and will install all needed dependencies on Debian systems.
+(All commands must be run as root.)

 ```bash
 ./lxcm install